RyanLy/SoulWalrus/README.md

 Note that the pusher.js client/secrets for `development` are hardcoded into the app atm.
 Feel free to change them.

-Setting up the client: (Currently very basic implementation)
+Setting up the client (We're on a webpack, ES6, React stack):
 ---

 1. Get Nodejs v6+